-We held a series of events to celebrate the progress in women’s football and to examine what can be done to ensure everyone can benefit from the game’s development, regardless of their race, gender, sexuality, disability or affluence.
+We held a series of events to celebrate the progress in women’s football and to examine what can be done to ensure everyone can benefit from the game’s development.

 From Hackney Marshes to Wembley - Ensuring the whole game benefits